Carpe Diem Pinot Noir

 Vinified under the meticulous supervision of Roederer‘s winemaking team, Carpe Diem‘s philosophy is to offer the best of two worlds: the richness of California fruit and the elegance of a French wine.

-Principal coopers are François Frères, Chassin, and Seguin Moreau.
+Principal coopers are François Frères, Sirugue, and Seguin Moreau.

-Pairs beautifully with roasted beef tenderloin, creamy Parmesan chicken, and semi-hard cheeses such as asiago and manchego.
+Pairs beautifully with roasted beef tenderloin, chanterelle risotto, and semi-hard cheeses such as asiago and manchego.

 Varietals: 100% Pinot Noir

 Wine Alcohol: 13.6%

 Harvest End Date: September 20, 2017